-Alternatively, you may prefer to generate a conventional on-disk key, using dnssec-keygen:
+Alternatively, a conventional on-disk key can be generated using dnssec-keygen:

-'''

-$ dnssec-keygen example.net
+\$ dnssec-keygen example.net

-'''

 This provides less security than an HSM key, but since HSMs can be slow or cumbersome to use for security reasons, it may be more efficient to reserve HSM keys for use in the less frequent key-signing operation.
-The zone-signing key can be rolled more frequently, if you wish, to compensate for a reduction in key security.
-(Note: When using native PKCS#11, there is no speed advantage to using on-disk keys, as cryptographic operations will be done by the HSM regardless.)
+The zone-signing key can be rolled more frequently, if desired, to compensate for a reduction in key security.
+(Note: When using native PKCS#11, there is no speed advantage to using on-disk keys, as cryptographic operations are done by the HSM.)

-Now you can sign the zone.
-(Note: If not using the -S option to dnssec-signzone, it will be necessary to add the contents of both K\.key files to the zone master file before signing it.)
+Now the zone can be signed.
+Please note that, if the -S option is not used for dnssec-signzone, the contents of both K.key files must be added to the zone master file before signing it.

 '''

 $ dnssec-signzone -S example.net

 Enter PIN:

 Verifying the zone using the following algorithms:

 NSEC3RSASHA1.

 Zone signing complete:

-Algorithm: NSEC3RSASHA1: ZSKs: 1, KSKs: 1 active, 0 revoked, 0 stand-by example.net.signed
+Algorithm: NSEC3RSASHA1: ZSKs: 1, KSKs: 1 active, 0 revoked, 0 stand-by

+example.net.signed

 '''

-5.11.6 Specifying the engine on the command line
+5.11.6 Specifying the Engine on the Command Line

-When using OpenSSL-based PKCS#11, the "engine" to be used by OpenSSL can be specified in named and all of the BIND dnssec-\ tools by using the "-E <engine>" command line option.
-If BIND 9 is built with the -with-pkcs11 option, this option defaults to "pkcs11".
-Specifying the engine will generally not be necessary unless for some reason you wish to use a different OpenSSL engine.
+When using OpenSSL-based PKCS#11, the "engine" to be used by OpenSSL can be specified in named and all of the BIND dnssec- tools by using the -E <engine> command line option.
+If BIND 9 is built with the --with-pkcs11 option, this option defaults to "pkcs11".
+Specifying the engine is generally not necessary unless a different OpenSSL engine is used.

-If you wish to disable use of the "pkcs11" engine MDASH for troubleshooting purposes, or because the HSM is unavailable MDASH set the engine to the empty string.
+To disable use of the "pkcs11" engine - for troubleshooting purposes, or because the HSM is unavailable - set the engine to the empty string.
 For example:

-'''

-$ dnssec-signzone -E '' -S example.net
+\$ dnssec-signzone -E '' -S example.net

-'''

-This causes dnssec-signzone to run as if it were compiled without the -with-pkcs11 option.
+This causes dnssec-signzone to run as if it were compiled without the --with-pkcs11 option.